SS runes

-SS runes (SS-Runen) is a generic name given to a collection of pseudo-runes used by the Schutzstaffel (SS), from the 1920s to 1945, for Nazi occultism-purposes; featured on flags, uniforms and other items as symbols of various aspects of Nazi ideology and Germanic mysticism.
-They also represented virtues seen as desirable in SS members, and were based on völkisch mystic Guido von List's pseudo-runic Armanen runes, which he loosely based on the historical runic alphabets, but the SS-runes also included other esoteric symbols not borrowed from the Armanen runes.
-Post World War II, these insignias continue to be used by neo-Nazi individuals and groups.
+SS runes (SS-Runen) is a generic name given to a collection of pseudo-runes used by the Schutzstaffel (SS), from the 1920s to 1945, for Nazi-occultism purposes.
+SS runes were featured on flags, uniforms and other items as symbols of various aspects of Nazi ideology and Germanic mysticism.
+They also represented virtues seen as desirable in SS members and were based on völkisch mystic Guido von List's pseudo-runic Armanen runes, which he loosely based on the historical runic alphabets; however, the SS runes also included other esoteric symbols not borrowed from Armanen runes.
+Post–World War II, these insignia continue to be used by neo-Nazi individuals and groups.